alexanderwatt/Highlander.Net/README.md

-# Highlander.Netis a real-time event driven valuation engine for markets products.
+# Highlander.Net is a real-time event driven valuation engine for markets products.

 The Mission
 Build a “re-usable component library”, not just analytics libraries, but also workflows, calculation engines and other useful widgets